 What to Remember When Signing the Petition

 - The signature should be identical, or nearly identical, to the name of the owner (s) as it appears on the deed (and corresponding tax records).
 For example, if the name on the deed is John J. Doe, then Jack Doe would not be acceptable, whereas John Jacob Doe would be.

-- If the property is in multiple ownership all owners** must sign.
-If the property is listed on the Jackson County tax records as owned by husband and wife, then both must sign.
-A husband cannot sign for the other.
+- If the property is in multiple ownership all owners must sign.
+If the property is listed in the Jackson County records as owned by husband and wife or a married couple, then both must sign.
+One spouse cannot sign for the other.
 However, one partner of a partnership can bind the partnership.
 The person or persons signing for other entities, such as a corporation or LLC, must have the authority of the entity to sign.